CodeMasterAbhishek/SiteLocker/README.md

 ## License & Credits

-Made by **Abhishek** with love ❤️.
+Made by **Abhishek** with love.
 Feel free to clone, edit, or customize it for your personal use.